Amitriptyline: Society and culture

-Amitriptyline (referred to by the brand name Elavil) is part of the plot line of the 2021 film The Many Saints of Newark.
+Amitriptyline (formerly referred to by the brand name Elavil) is part of the plot line of the 2021 film The Many Saints of Newark.

 Names

 Amitriptyline is the English and French generic name of the drug and its INN, BAN, and DCF, while amitriptyline hydrochloride is its USAN, USP, BANM, and JAN.
 Its generic name in Spanish and Italian and its DCIT are amitriptilina, in German is Amitriptylin, and in Latin is amitriptylinum.
 The embonate salt is known as amitriptyline embonate, which is its BANM, or as amitriptyline pamoate unofficially.
+Other brand names include Elavil, Vanatrip, Endep and Tryptomer.

 Prescription trends

 Between 1998 and 2017, along with imipramine, amitriptyline was the most commonly prescribed first antidepressant for children aged 5–11 years in England.
 It was also the most prescribed antidepressant (along with fluoxetine) for 12- to 17-year-olds.

 Research

 The few randomized controlled trials investigating amitriptyline efficacy in eating disorder have been discouraging.